 The Fundraising/Institutional Intern works closely with Development staff to successfully seek and report on funding from foundations, corporations, and government agencies that support the arts.Learn More

-Two Education Interns work with the Education staff to coordinate and implement intensive dance education programs for professionals, pre-professionals, and the public.Learn More
+Two Education Interns work with the Education Programs Coordinator to coordinate and implement intensive professional advancement programs for young professionals and advanced pre-professionals.Learn More

-Two House Management/Ticket Services Interns will house manage either the Ted Shawn Theatre or Doris Duke Theatre as well as work in the Box Office.Learn More
+Two House Management/Patron Services Interns will house manage either the Ted Shawn Theatre or Doris Duke Theatre as well as work in the Box Office.Learn More

-The Patron Services Intern works closely with the Ticket Services Manager and Assistant Manager, House Managers, Patron Services Coordinator, volunteers, and the public.Learn More
+The Patron Services Intern works closely with the Patron Services Manager and Assistant Manager, House Managers, Patron Services Coordinator, volunteers, and the public.Learn More

 The Photography Intern works with the Graphic Design/Website Manager and Festival Photographer to document Festival performances and events and to produce images for the promotion of Jacob's Pillow.Learn More